nemesisdb/nemesisdb/docs/docs/tutorials/sessions/end-session.md

 # End Session
 A session ends when it expires or when commanded by `SH_END`.

-When using `SH_END` the session is deleted (including its data).
-When a session expires, there is a flag which controls if the session is deleted.
+- When commanded by `SH_END` the session and its data are deleted
+- When a session expires, there is a flag which controls if the session is deleted or just its data

 By deleting the data you are releasing server memory for other sessions.

 ```json title="End Session"